Itsindigo/strava-threshold-zones/packages/strava-types/README.md

 # About

-Generates TS defintiions from the Strava API Doc.
+Generates TS defintions from the Strava API Doc.

 The strava API spec is written in Open API V2 (Swagger), but the openapi-typescript tool only supports v3.